imnawar/T5_Project_Covid-19/project1_propsal.md

 This repo is one of the T5 Bootcamp requirements.

-# There is any relation between weather and covid-19 cases?
+# Is there any relation between weather and covid-19 cases?

 Under the covid-19 pandemic conditions, and what increases the covid cases I going to introduce this study of covid-19 and the weather relation to discover if there is a relation between these two variables?